chris-allsman/MC_GRN/README.md

 ## Running Files
 ### R Workflow
 In order to generate MetaCell assignments from R scripts, they must be run interactively and sequentially.
-The diagram below gives the workflow that must be follows.
+The diagram below gives the workflow that must be followed.

 ![image](https://user-images.githubusercontent.com/19377828/236118265-7c1cf613-ced9-4649-939f-d1bfeca3c5c4.png)